Dedman College of Hospitality

 LEI 4602.
 Planning and Maintenance of Facilities in Leisure Systems (3).
 This course provides students with the basic tools to be successful recreation facility managers.
 Students learn about assessment, planning, funding, designing, construction, and maintaining a variety of recreation facilities.
 Several required site visits are included in this course.

 LEI 4864.
 Technology for Events (3).
-This course introduces the student to the variety of ways computer applications and other technologies are used in planning, design, marketing, and evaluation of events.
+This course introduces the student to the variety of ways computer applications and other technologies are used in the planning, design, marketing, and evaluation of events.

 LEI 4881.
 Assessment, Research, and Evaluation in Recreation, Tourism, and Events (3).
 Prerequisite: LEI 3435.
 This course enables students to assess, research, and evaluate the functions, participant interests, and behaviors in recreation, tourism and event organizations.